Doogee Fire 5

 • Refresh rate is 90Hz on Doogee Fire 5 and 120Hz on Motorola Moto G57 Power.

-• Branded damage-resistant glass is not present on Doogee Fire 5 but is present on Motorola Moto G57 Power.
+• Branded damage-resistant glass is present on Motorola Moto G57 Power but not available on Doogee Fire 5.

 • Internal storage is 64GB on Doogee Fire 5 and 256GB on Motorola Moto G57 Power.